mxz7/nypsi/setup.md

 ## 2. qualifying your server for $pings

-you can see if your server is eligible to track mentions by using the `$ping` command.
+you can see if your server is eligible to track mentions by using the `/pings` command.

 requirements:

 -   your server **must** have less than 150k members
 -   your server owner must have an economy profile

-the quick fix for this is to simply check the server owner's balance using the `$bal` command, if this doesn't work, try paying the owner with `$pay @owner 1`
+the quick fix for this is to simply check the server owner's balance using the `/balance` command, if this doesn't work, try paying the owner with `/pay`

 if you need further help, feel free to join the [support server](https://discord.gg/hJTDNST)